enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/trouble/bugs.rst

 The minimum to join to a bug report:

 * the logs in TRACE mode
 * if possible, your jobdef XMLs
+* if possible, a database dump
 * if concerning a payload API issue, the code in question